-Inside the pulp chamber and root canals are blood, lymph and nerve tissue.
+Inside the pulp chamber and root canals are blood, lymph, and nerve tissues.
 When bacteria overtake these, infection sets in and this tissue begins to die.
 As the infection grows, inflammation and pain increase.
 Without root canal therapy in West Orange, there may eventually be bone and gum loss and tooth extraction may be necessary.

 Signs That A Root Canal Is Required

 In addition to severe pain, there are other recognizable symptoms of an infected tooth including:

 - Gum tissue surrounding the tooth is swollen